Self-Study

 Language Cafés offer the possibility to actively exchange with different people.
 Speaking in a local and casual environment helps a lot learning a new language.
 In Bremen and Bremerhaven there are several Language Cafés with different focuses.
 Here you can find an overview of the different cafés (unfortunately the file is only available in german).

-The SZHB offers Language Cafés as well.
+The Language Centre of the University of Bremen offers Language cafés as well.
 They offer many different languages various times a week.

 YUFE is also offering Langugae Cafés.
 Click here to get more information.